benedictau1993/class-bingo/README.md

 `git clone` this repository and install the above prerequisists with `pip` or your favourite package manager.
 Then execute the python script in the Terminal: `cd [dir]; python bingo.py`.

-Elemnts in the list objects should not exceed 40 alpha-numeric characters, and not contain quotation marks or apostrophes.
+Elements in the list objects should not exceed 40 alpha-numeric characters, and not contain quotation marks or apostrophes.

 ## Built With